 “Cooking has always been a big part of my life.
 But in Chicago, I improved by cooking multiple course meals for friends.
 Being able to serve a 7-course dinner for 12 in a small condo requires more planning that you can imagine.
 And without fail, the reviews on the dinner parties were positive.” – Susan Fennema

 After getting married and deciding that the taxes and housing market were much more attractive back home, she and her husband moved to McKinney, TX.
 They were ready to trade in all that snow for a pool and some summer heat.
-They have 2 cats and a dog and brought their love of Blackhawks hockey to Texas with them.
+They have a dog, Shelby, and brought their love of Blackhawks hockey to Texas with them.

 Software Development Project Management

 Back in Texas, Susan was able to enjoy working from home as the Dean of Success at a FileMaker software development consultancy.
 Along with project management, she created and implemented operational, project and sales processes for these businesses.
 Here, she developed her appreciation for Basecamp as a project management tool.
-She developed many processes around it so it worked perfectly for the businesses.
-Being a virtual company, she embraced the opportunity to work in a 100% paperless environment.
+She developed many processes around it, so it worked perfectly for businesses.
+Being a virtual company, she embraced the opportunity to work in a 100% paperless environment and from anywhere.
 So, the foundations of Beyond the Chaos really began solidifying more than ever.

 Throughout her career, she has been drawn to small businesses because of her ability to affect change within them.
 Combining that with being an entrepreneur’s daughter, she wanted to share her experience of over 30 years with people.

-If you have any chaos eradication needs, contact Susan Fennema to schedule a no-obligation consultation.
+If you’re ready to eradicate chaos, contact Susan Fennema to schedule a no-obligation consultation.